Our Team

 Graduate Student

 Before joining the DNHI-lab, I earned an MSc in Psychology at Beijing Normal University, studying the impact of emotions on prosocial behavior under Chao Liu.
-In the DHNI-lab, I will use behavioral testing, computational modeling, and fMRI to investigate how people make allocation decisions in cooperation, focusing on differences in individuals with adverse childhood experiences.
+In the DHNI-lab, I use behavioral testing, computational modeling, and fMRI to investigate how people learn about others' intentions in ambiguous situations during game-like interactions.

 Sergej Golowin